-Pressure Forces

-Pressure forces are applied to the surface of the geometry and are defined by the pressure element:

-<pressure>
+Surface Loads

+A surface load can be applied using the surface_load element.
+This element takes one attribute, namely type, which defines the type of surface load that will be applied.
+The following sections define the different surface loads that can be applied in FEBio.

+All surface loads require the surface element which defines the surface to which the load is applied.
+A surface can be defined explicitly or through a reference to a named surface defined in the Geometry section.

+If the surface is defined explicitly, the surface element is followed by a list of surface facets.
+For instance:

+<surface>

-<quad4 id="n" [lc="l" scale="1.0"]>n1,n2,n3,n4</quad4>
+<quad4 id="1">1,2,3,4</quad>

 ...

-</pressure>

-The sub-elements define the geometry of the pressure boundary surface.
-Each element must be either quad4 for a four-node quadrilateral or tri3 for a 3-noded triangular element.
-The id n references the surface element.
+</surface>

+To define a surface implicitly by referencing to an existing surface defined in the Geometry section, use the set attribute.

+<surface set="surface_name"/>

+Here, the surface_name is the name of a surface that is defined in the Geometry section (see section 3.6.4).
+Note that in this case the surface element is defined as an empty element.

+Pressure Load

+Pressure forces are applied to the surface of the geometry and are defined by the surface_load element with the type attribute set to pressure:

+<surface_load type="pressure">

+<pressure [lc="1"]>1.0</pressure>

+<surface>

+...

+</surface>

+</surface_load>

 These pressure forces are also known as follower forces; they change direction as the body is deformed and, in this case, are always oriented along the local surface normal.
 The sign convention is so that a positive pressure will act opposite to the normal, so it will compress the material.
-The optional parameter lc defines a loadcurve for the pressure evolution and scale defines a scale factor.
-The default scale factor is 1.0 and if lc is not defined the scale factor is automatically ramped from 0 at time t=0 to the value specified here.
+The pressure element defines the pressure value.
+The optional parameter lc defines a loadcurve for the pressure evolution.
+If lc is not defined a constant pressure is applied.

+Traction Load

+A traction load applies a traction to a surface.
+The direction of the traction remains unchanged as the mesh deforms.

+<surface_load type="traction">

+<scale [lc="1"]>1.0</scale>

+<traction>0,0,1</traction>

+<surface [set="surface_name"]>

+...

+</surface>

+</surface_load>

+The traction vector is determined by two quantities.
+The direction and magnitude is defined by the traction element.
+In addition, the magnitude can be scaled using the scale element.
+An optional load curve can be defined for the scale element using the lc attribute.
+This allows the traction load to become time dependant.
+If the lc attribute is omitted a constant traction load is applied.

 Mixture Normal Traction

-This section applies to biphasic, biphasic-solute and triphasic analyses.
+This section applies to biphasic, biphasic-solute, triphasic and multiphasic analyses.
 In a mixture of intrinsically incompressible solid and fluid constituents, the formulation adopted in FEBio implies that the total traction is a natural boundary condition (FEBio Theory Manual).
 If this boundary condition is not explicitly prescribed, the code automatically assumes that it is equal to zero.
 Therefore, boundaries of mixtures are traction-free by default.

 The mixture traction is the traction vector corresponding to the mixture (or total) stress ; thus , where is the outward unit normal to the boundary surface.
 Since , where is the fluid pressure and is the effective stress resulting from strains in the solid matrix, it is also possible to represent the total traction as , where is the effective traction.
 Currently, FEBio allows the user to specify only the normal component of the traction, either (the normal component of the mixture traction) or (the normal component of the effective traction):

-<normal_traction traction="mixture">

-<quad4 id="n" [lc="l" scale="1.0"]>n1,n2,n3,n4</quad4>
+A mixture normal traction is defined by the surface_load element using normal_traction for the type attribute.

+<surface_load type="normal_traction">

+<traction [lc="1"]>1.0</traction>

+<effective>1</effective>

+<linear>0</linear>

+<surface [set="surface_name"]>

 ...

-</normal_traction>
+</surface>

+</surface_load>